Our flying with a toddler tips include airplane toys for toddlers, flying with a toddler car seat, airplane snacks for toddlers and more.

 Kids necks obviously aren’t as strong as adults’ necks and so a good option to look for is a microbead travel pillow, which is more malleable for small necks.

-We really like the Trunki Yondi as a toddler travel pillow.
-This cute kids neck pillow comes in a choice of designs, including koala, panda monkey and owl.
+We really like the BCozzy Kids toddler travel pillow.
+This soft kids neck pillow comes in a choice of colours and patterns and provides support to the head, neck and chin in any seated position.

 What are the best airplane toys for toddlers?